How to Check a Vehicle for a Tracker

 - Connected via the OBD port

-These devices use cellular networks to transmit location data directly to a remote user.
+These devices transmit location data directly to a remote user.

 - Follow on-screen instructions if an unknown tracker is detected

-- Use built-in unknown tracker alerts (on newer versions)
+- Use built-in unknown tracker alerts if available

-Allow the scan to complete fully while inside and outside the vehicle.
+Allow the scan to complete both inside and outside the vehicle.

 - Under wheel arches